‘Bold And Beautiful’ Spoilers: Ridge Begs Brooke For Another Chance

-Bold and Beautiful spoilers tease the Ridge Forrester (Thorsten Kaye) knows he acted badly and needs to pay for his poor choices.
+Bold and Beautiful spoilers tease that Ridge Forrester (Thorsten Kaye) knows he acted badly and needs to pay for his poor choices.
 He hopes that he can convince Brooke Logan (Katherine Kelly Lang) to give him another chance.
-It doesn’t look good for Ridge, as the love of his life, Brooke inches closer to rekindling a romance with Bill Spencer (Don Diamont).
+It doesn’t look good for Ridge, as the love of his life, Brooke, inches closer to rekindling a romance with Bill Spencer (Don Diamont).

 According to the April 10 issue of Soap Opera Digest, Ridge is determined to make things right with Brooke so they can become a family unit again.

-“It’s time to pay the piper,” Bold and Beautiful star, Thorsten Kaye revealed.
+“It’s time to pay the piper,” Bold and Beautiful star Thorsten Kaye revealed.

 “Ridge acted badly.
 He acknowledges that and really hopes that they can move past this.
 He knows he was wrong and says so, but is that going to be enough to convince Brooke to stay?”